napari/docs/docs/developers/architecture/magicgui_type_reg.md

 For the full list of types registered, see [](magicgui-parameter-annotations).

 All 'layer' types provide a `choices` callable when registering.
-This means that annotating with these types will result in an input {class}`~magicgui.widgets.bases.CategoricalWidget`, which will get updated via the `choices` callable.
+This means that annotating with these types creates an {class}`~magicgui.widgets.bases.CategoricalWidget`, which will get updated via the `choices` callable.
 This callable is either `get_layers_data` or `get_layers`.
 These functions retrieve the closest parent `Viewer` of the native